Home > Analyses > Technology > Snowflake Inc.

 Revenue by Segment

-This pie chart displays Snowflake Inc.’s revenue breakdown by segment for the fiscal year 2025, highlighting the contributions of product sales and professional services.
+This pie chart illustrates Snowflake Inc.’s revenue breakdown by segment for fiscal year 2026, highlighting the contributions of Product and Professional Services and Other.

 Key Products & Brands